cbrennanpoole/Qualitative-Self/README.md

     - Averaged over 530 minutes at all times.
     - Ownership of 250-325 average nightly calls of concern from all angles.
     - Assurance Supervisor : Empathetic ear as needed; attempting to always deliver
-        - Patient
+        1. Patient
-        - Confident standark work processes.
+        2. Confident standark work processes.
     - Express appreciation for line and city drivers' as
-        - in-house surveys and feedback continued-to-show :
+        1. in-house surveys and feedback continued-to-show :
             - driver-to-dispatch and
             - drivers-to-dockOps Team
-                - relations were in a continual decline in recent years.
+                1. relations were in a continual decline in recent years.
 4. Forge authentic relationship with region & drivers-of-responsibility through
     - Active listening,
     - People Empowerment,
     - Continuous Improvement mind-set,
     - Inclusive & Transformative leadership strategy.
     - Consistancy in day-to-day interactions; especially with
-        - Conflict resolution,
+        1. Conflict resolution,
-        - Call - off expectations,
+        2. Call - off expectations,
-        - Seniority SOP.
+        3. Seniority SOP.
 5. Build rapport by following through without fail.
 6. Plan-to-cover and pre-plan efficiently for
     - Driver time-off requests;
-        - If Drivers could begin to follow the standard work  process
+        7. If Drivers could begin to follow the standard work  process
-        - Accepting the long - standing rules in place while also not waivering or making regular exceptions
+        8. Accepting the long - standing rules in place while also not waivering or making regular exceptions
     - Requests were honored; further improving the KPI most in-need of immediate improvement.
 7. Articulate expectations in a
     - clear and
     - concise manner.
 8. Develop efficient, near autonomous set of workflow processes to
-    - establishing more adaptive and accountable workforce with
+    - Establishing more adaptive and accountable workforce with
-        - all-new customer service standards; the formula
+        1. All-new customer service standards; the formula
             - positive reinforcement + continuous improvement + people empowerment equals epitome of sustainable leadership.
 9. Improve the regional Ops perspective (as the Memphis OKC regions were not the most sought after upon entry).
     - Define clear expections : setting the benchmark (standard expectation directly inline with the company expectation of 98.6%; while
-        - created an environment conducive to continuous improvement that would halt and catch fire the 2nd year; ultimately
+        1. created an environment conducive to continuous improvement that would halt and catch fire the 2nd year; ultimately
             - establishing and further improving on a 99.4% SOP after departure from position.
             - Creating catalyst to almost instant recognition,
                 1. Recepient (as team unit) of multiple internal service awards, including
                     - best-in-class break ( medium terminals MPS, TN with Joe Boykin 2010) , and
                     - best-in-class relay ( OKC + TUL terminal 2010 )
                     - most improved regional service standards (MPS & OKC regions).
-        - Serve as liaison / conduit to growth for
+        2. Serve as liaison / conduit to growth for
-            - terminal DockOps,
+            - Terminal DockOps,
             - Sales Unit,
             - Specialized & Accelerated Shipping,
             - Drivers,